linorobot/linorobot2/README.md

 ## Troubleshooting Guide

-#### 1. The changes I made on a file is not taking effect on the package configuration/robot's behavior.
+#### 1. The changes I made on a file are not taking effect on the package configuration/robot's behavior.
 - You need to build your workspace every time you modify a file:

     ```